 I have been to all 254 Texas counties and have seen many interesting sights.
 However, I was not prepared for a new and exciting adventure when Rhonda Holley went with me to Gause, Texas in April of 2013 to visit an old house that was destined to be demolished.
-I had seen this house many times on my way to Fort Hood while working on a large archaeological project for Texas A&M University.
-I was always struck by the fact that only the porch had been recently painted and it was clearly obvious that the rest of the house had not been painted in a very long time.
-The lady who lived there had passed away and the entire house was in very poor condition.
-We had visited this house once before and Rhonda was curious to see if it was still there.
-It was and there was some discussion about it being haunted and what it would be like to spend a night in it.
-After leaving the house we decided to look at the Gause City Cemetery (established in 1887) and an African-American resting place that has been documented as a Historic Texas Cemetery.
-As we drove behind Coats grocery store on the highway (good place for hamburgers during the week) we noticed a tiny concrete structure that aroused our curiosity.
-We were very surprised to see metal bars in the windows and when we asked about it we were told that it was the town calaboose that was built in 1921.
+I had seen it many times on my way to Fort Hood while working on a large archaeological project for Texas A&M University.
+I was always struck by the fact that only the porch had been recently painted, and it was clearly obvious that the rest of the house had been ignored for a very long time.
+The lady who lived there had passed away, and the entire structure was in very poor condition.
+We had visited this house once before, and Rhonda was curious to see if it was still there.
+It was, and there was some discussion about it being haunted and what it would be like to spend a night in it.
+After leaving the house, we decided to look at the Gause City Cemetery (established in 1887) and an African-American resting place that has been documented as a Historic Texas Cemetery.
+As we drove behind Coats grocery store on the highway (good place for hamburgers during the week), we noticed a tiny concrete structure that aroused our curiosity.
+We were very surprised to see metal bars in the windows, and when we asked about it we were told that it was the town calaboose that was built in 1921.
 It had a dirt floor and no electricity or plumbing.
 We thought a lot about what it must have been like to have been locked up in such a place in times of extreme heat and cold.

 Calaboose in Gause, Texas